logo

 The rule that's load-bearing

-If a convention genuinely needs to differ between projects, that's a sign the plugin should expose a configuration knob — not a sign that the consumer should hand-roll its own conventions.
+If a convention genuinely needs to differ between consumers, that's a sign the plugin should expose a configuration knob — not a sign that consumers should hand-roll their own conventions.

 ↑↓ NavigateEnter SelectEsc CloseCtrl+K Open Search